 You also need to be considerate of memory as many mobile devices have limited RAM.
 It's important to remember that when images are downloaded, they need to be stored in memory.

-Despite being the largest consumer of bandwidth, images load asynchronously so the visitor can see the page as they download and therefore, their impact on perceived performance is far lower than many expect.
-However, images are mostly used for content, so it's important that a visitor can see them as soon as possible for a good experience.
+Despite being the largest consumer of bandwidth, the impact of image downloading on perceived performance is far lower than many expect (primarily because the page text content is downloaded immediately and users can see the images being rendered as they arrive).
+However for a good user experience it's still important that a visitor can see them as soon as possible.

 lazyload attribute that is currently in the experimental phase.